 Although your start at an academic programme is in many ways a continuation of your educational career, we know that the transition to university may provide you with unique challenges.
-This skills training aims to equip you with the basic tools which will help you succeed in University.
-While writing an academic essay, important topics in academia are discussed; defining a thesis statement, searching for literature, reading & note taking, evaluating and creating an argument, referencing and plagiarism, drafting, revising.
-Additionally, you will learn to evaluate and plan the use of your time effectively and to prepare yourself for exams.
+This skills training aims to equip you with the basic tools which will help you succeed at university.
+From scientific curiosity to critical thinking, we will explore all the characteristics that make us academic colleagues and how that differentiates from other scientific areas.
+After this skills training, you will be equipped with a unique set of skills that you will practice along your career.
 We will use various educational formats including lectures, workshops, in class discussions and peer-feedback.
-You put your acquired knowledge and skills immediately into practice by the writing of an academic essay.